TanguyLallemand/epistasy-detection-smmb-aco-vns/smmb_aco/readme.md

 ## Parameters
 Parameters of this program are stored in parameters folder into a file called parameters.txt.
 This file is commented to permit an easy setup for particular needs.
 This allows to tweaks many parameters like output directory or output prefix and many parameters specific to SMMB-ACO.
-## Launch the analysis of the toy dataset
+## Launch the analysis of the toy data set
 With this project is provided a python script allowing a simple launch on every platform equipped with python.
-This script will launch program on a naive dataset with default configuration given by authors.
+This script will launch program on a naive data set with default configuration given by authors.
 To execute this script please call:

     ./launch_smmbaco_toy_example.py